Old Hatfield

-Old Hatfield, sometimes called Bishops Hatfield, is a historic village in Hertfordshire, England.
+Old Hatfield, sometimes called Bishops Hatfield, is a historic village in the Welwyn Hatfield district, in the county of Hertfordshire, England.
 It is in the town of Hatfield.

 It grew up on the Great North Road, one day's journey from London by horse or coach and once had many coaching inns.
 It was a convenient place for the Bishops of Ely to have a lodging, giving access to both the cathedral in Ely to the north and the capital to the south.
 A village grew up adjacent to the estate of Bishops palace.
 The parish church of St Etheldreda's Church, Hatfield was named by the Bishops after their patron saint Æthelthryth.

 A market was once held in Fore Street.

 When Hatfield was developed as a new town after World War Two, Old Hatfield was deliberately left unspoilt by development and through traffic and so retains an historic feel.

 History

 Old Hatfield is the result of the houses and farms which have been established near a place of worship featured by a few religious buildings by the Monks.
 In fact, in 970, King Edgar the Peaceful and his wife Æthelflæd Eneda had inherited the estate from her parents.
 The place is very attractive, there are arable lands, forests and a river some marshes bring a natural boundary against enemy.
 They give it to the Monks against the promise to build a church.